CPS Frequently Asked Questions and Answers

 The professional staff survey is for everyone in a school who is part of the professional staff... that is: certification level and above.
 This includes teachers, building administrators, certified guidance personnel, certified media services, and any other certified staff such as social workers, etc.

 All students and professional staff are expected to take the survey.
 It is also expected that all parents have the opportunity to take the survey.

 Your school will receive an invoice from the Endicott Research Center the month following submission of your completed survey order to The Endicott Research Center. (for example if you submit a registration form on October 1st, you will be invoiced in the month of November).

-The survey should be taken by all students grades 6-12, the entire professional staff, and as many parents as possible (20-25% is considered satisfactory).
+The survey should be taken by all students grades 6-12, the entire professional staff, and as many parents as possible (At least 25% is considered satisfactory).
 One parent of every child in the school regardless of grade should be offered the opportunity to participate in the survey.